 Color Corrections:

-• Vibrance and Saturation: Adjust vibrance and saturation to enhance the colors of the night sky while maintaining a natural look.
+Enhancement: Adjustment of Vibrance and Saturation: Increase vibrance and saturation in an attempt to improve the colors of the night skies without making it artificial.

 1. Star Trails in Long Exposures

-Solution: Reduce the exposure time or use the rule of 500 to calculate the maximum exposure time based on your lens focal length.
+Solution: Shortened exposure length or use of the rule of 500 to calculate how much time can be used for maximum exposure based on the length of the images’ focal lens.

 2. Excessive Noise

-Solution: Use manual focus and Live View mode to achieve precise focus on a bright star or distant light.
-Ensure your lens is properly set to infinity focus.
+Solution: Use manual focusing and Live View mode to effectively focus sharply on a bright star or distant light.
+See if your lens’ infinity focus setting

 Conclusion